waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 1. [Download and review the Financial application code](#1-download-and-review-the-financial-application-code)
 2. [Run the Financial application](#2-run-the-financial-application)

-### Part C: Extend the Financial Risk Management application
+### Part C: Extend the Financial Risk Management application in Bluemix

 1. [Start with Node.js on Bluemix](#1-start-with-node-js-on-bluemix)
 2. [Make cognitive application using Watson Services](#2-make-cognitive-application-using-watson-services)